 Financial guarantees: The key to optimizing approvals over time

-At Signifyd, we back our decisions with a financial guarantee against chargebacks.
+At Signifyd, we back our decisions with a financial guarantee against chargeback fraud.
 A financial chargeback guarantee lays the foundation for optimizing between approval rates and chargeback rates to maximize approvals over time.
 By assuming our merchants’ liability for fraud and balancing that risk across the Signifyd Commerce Network (the industry’s largest network of merchants), we can take calculated risks such as approving an order that appears fraudulent to test system accuracy.
 If an order that appears fraudulent ends up being legitimate, Signifyd’s models learn from this feedback and respond accordingly in the future.

 The financial chargeback guarantee model also provides a balance that’s beneficial to merchants.
 As a solution provider, we are paid only on approved orders so we want to ensure that all good orders are processed and that any bad orders are stopped before incurring a loss for which we are liable.
 Therefore, financial chargeback guarantees align merchant and provider incentives to make sure every good order is approved and no legitimate order is declined.